skulumani/skulumani.github.io/cv.md

 ---

 <p class="message">
-  This page will list my CV and offer a PDF download
+  This page will list have an online CV summary and offer a PDF download
 </p>